 It’s no secret—I love living in Paris.
 But life here isn’t all roses and butterflies.
 Let’s explore the pros and the cons!

 Although I’m clearly biased, I think I managed to keep my list fairly balanced.
 After visiting Paris several times and now living in the capital for a year and a half, I came up with 16 positive and 16 negative aspects about life in Paris.
-These are based on my personal experiences so keep in mind that a pro for me might be a con for you.
+These are based on my personal experiences as an American in France, so keep in mind that a pro for me might be a con for you.
 I’d love to hear about your perspective in the comments below.

 - Beautiful architecture: I will forever be enamored with the buildings here and their ornate decorations.

 - Old world charm: Paris is old… in a good way.
 You never know what you might stumble upon around the corner.

 - Great entertainment: It’s hard to be bored in this city with all there is to do year-round.

 - Museums: So.
 Many.
 Museums.
 Additionally, a lot of them are free on the first Sunday of every month.
 (Check out My Top 3 Favorite Museums in Paris)